Frederick Seddon: Portrayals

 In the 1957 play A Dead Secret by Rodney Ackland, the character of Seddon under the name of Frederick Dyson, was played by Paul Scofield.

 On 12 April 1959, the television series Alfred Hitchcock Presents aired an episode, "Waxwork", which depicted Seddon as one of six murderers in a wax museum's murderer's row.

-In the 1981 episode of the television series Ladykillers Michael Jayston played Seddon in an episode entitled "Root of All Evil".
+In the 1981 Granada Television series Lady Killers, Seddon was played Michael Jayston in an episode entitled "Root of All Evil".

 On 21 July 2007, BBC Radio 4 broadcast a play by John Fletcher based on the murder of Mrs Barrow, entitled The Shocking Tale of Margaret Seddon, which took the premise that Frederick's wife Margaret had planned and committed the crime.

 The case was reevaluated using modern forensic techniques in an episode of the BBC series Murder, Mystery and My Family (2020) which reinvestigated the evidence against Seddon.
 Judge David Radford found Seddon's conviction to have been safe.